Corporate Entrepreneurship: Definition, Types, Examples & how it works

 Although DuPont’s senior administrators actively and openly backed the program, they have never delegated its adoption by the company’s different corporate units.
 To win that support, the program functioned with leaders from the business entities early on to aid define the mission, growth domain, and standards for opportunities they would be ready to fund.

-In 1999, DuPont’s corporate head office invested in the process improvement and the pilot engagements to consent to the program to increase credibility, but after that, each business unit had to pay for its own manner.
+In 1999, DuPont’s corporate head office invested in the process improvement and the pilot engagements to consent to the program to increase credibility, but after that, each business unit had to pay for its manner.
 Today, DuPont still doesn’t require its business units to contribute, but they do so because they spot the worth of the initiative.
 One of the program’s initial supporters was Ellen Kullman, then group vice leader for DuPont’s safety and protection businesses, who has since become a passionate champ of the initiative.

 Entrepreneurship Education: Process, Method, or Both? – Click here